 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger terms and clear distinctiveness for its niche (Cursor AI debugging).
-The main weakness is that the capability description could be more specific about what concrete actions the skill performs (e.g., checking .cursorrules, analyzing context window settings, reviewing indexing configuration).
-Overall it performs well for skill selection purposes.
+This is a solid skill description with excellent trigger terms and clear distinctiveness for its niche of debugging Cursor AI issues.
+The 'when' guidance is explicit with natural trigger phrases.
+The main weakness is that the 'what' portion could be more specific about the concrete actions performed (e.g., checking .cursorrules, analyzing context settings, reviewing indexing).

 Suggestions